Mamasapano clash: General protests

-Considerable support and calls for justice were high on the agenda of the Filipinos, showing support to the slain cops and has been trending through various social media.
 Local police forces as well as the military personnel wore black armbands in sympathy with their fallen comrades.

 Thousands of policemen marched on the streets over various locations in the Philippines with some starting at dawn.
 About 5,000 policemen, firemen, and jail guards in their uniforms trooped from the Libingan ng mga Bayani to the National Capital Regional Police Office (NCRPO) headquarters in Taguig, and called for justice for the members of the elite SAF men killed.
 The walk also included some of the families of the victims and other civilians, even members of a U.S. delegation from the Indiana State Police, who were visiting the country.
 Almost in complete attendance were the members of the PNPA Kaisang Bisig Class of 2009, who lost three of their batchmates in the massacre: Senior Insp.
 Gednat Tabdi, Senior Insp.
 Max Jim Tria, and Senior Insp.
 John Gary Erana.

 Calls for justice was strong from members of the PNP in Bicol Region.
 Policemen across the regions also offered Mass, flowers, and lighted candles in front of their police stations to honor their slain colleagues.
 They also covered their badges with black ribbons and wore black armbands.
 In the Bicol Region as well, 19 senior inspectors leading municipal police offices shaved their heads to show sympathy with the families of their three batch mates belonging to the 2009 class of the Philippine National Police Academy (PNPA), who died in the clash.
 Their female batch mate, Senior Insp.
-Sheena Guzman, chief of police of Canaman town in Camarines Sur, also cut her hair close to the scalp.
+Sheena Guzman, chief of police of Canaman town in Camarines Sur, shaved her head.
 Senior Insp.
 Rey Anthony Villanueva of the Regional Intelligence Division in Bicol, said what happened in Mamasapano was a "massacre".